 I also appreciate her suggestions for variations to copywork that incorporate grammar skills as well as her recommendation that students learning a foreign language do some copywork in that language.

-The book is 8.5” x 11” and has a plastic spiral binding so it lies flat.
+The printed book is 8.5” x 11” and has a plastic spiral binding so it lies flat.
 You are given the right to reproduce pages for immediate family members.

 Gardner's Italics should work very well alongside just about any curriculum but it is especially appropriate for those adopting a Charlotte Mason approach since it is based upon her recommendations for teaching handwriting.